arXiv/arxiv-docs/source/about/accessibile_html_error_messages.md

 ### What are ‘partially’ supported packages?

-A partially supported package is a package that has select features NIST has chosen to support in LaTeXML.
+A partially supported package has select features NIST has chosen to support in LaTeXML.
 For example, TikZ offers the ability to … (need to add list of features) and LaTeXML supports …. (add list of features supported) However, TikZ also provides the ability to… which LaTeXML does not support.